c-argus/ExpensiveIrishHouses/README.md

 ![Add](./assets/images/add_eih.JPG)

-* in this section, if the user insert characters instead of number for the amount, it will get a validation message and will be requested to insert the amount again.
+* In this section, if the user insert characters instead of number for the amount, it will get a validation message and will be requested to insert the amount again.

 ![Add_error](./assets/images/add_error_eih.JPG)